paulvtan/My-Project/README.md

 # Summoner Sneaked
 ##Responsive Web Application for quickly scouting summoner detail in League of Legend.

+This is the URL: http://summonersneaked.azurewebsites.net/

 **Version 0.2 Update 15/09/2016**